Yasu3D/saturn.yasu3d.art/documentation/saturn-data/notation/entry.md

 The artist of the chart's song.

 ### BpmMessage
-The bpm text to display on the song select screen.
+The bpm value(s) to display on the song select screen.

 ### Revision
 The current revision of the chart.